 CL is a special case of PR where f is linear, and TU is a special case where f is linear and passes through the origin.
-Note also that our definition of the prioritarian family of axiologies is very close to our definition of additive separability, just adding the conditions that f is strictly increasing and weakly concave.
+Note also that our definition of the prioritarian family of axiologies is very close to our definition of additive separability, just adding the conditions that f is concave and strictly increasing.